-e.
-Description of a literate (l'east seene of les • Use only one scene unless the child does not respond to one • Looking for student's language level, ability to describe details. • Can shift down to level 2 scene if not • Does student look at the picture as a appropriate for developmental level. whole or does student just describe Instructions: "Let's look at this picture now. details in the picture?
-Can you tell me about it?
-What is happening • Does student point to any objects in the in the picture?" picture? • The aim is to generate language • Try to get a good sample of the child's Encourage student and respond positively spontaneous language and communication • Show interest and enthusiasm in what the child says but do not ask questions. • Consider if the examiner had to ask questions to elicit verbal exchanges. • Make statements or ask questions to encourage more communication.
-Look for the child's interestsAny reciprocity? • Want the child to relate what they see to personal experience • Did the child only provide basic facts or detailed info and explanations? • If the child does not offer any conversation other than stating factual info, say: • Query: "What is this?
-Who is this?
-What are they doing?"
+- Looking for student's language level, ability to describe details. - Does student look at the picture as a whole or does student just describe details in the picture? - Does student point to any objects in the picture? - Try to get a good sample of the child's spontaneous language and communication - Consider if the examiner had to ask questions to elicit verbal exchanges. - Look for the child's interests - Any reciprocity? - Did the child only provide basic facts or detailed info and explanations?